pazgu/Apartment_matcher/README.md

 * **Algorithms**: StandardScaler, KMeans, t-SNE, Euclidean distances

-## License 📄
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Authors 📝
 * **Paz Gueta** - *Backend developing using Node.js and MongoDB*
 * **Steve Holof** - *Frontend developing using React*